Streamline your company incorporation in South Korea

 - Exploring the entry into the South Korea market

 The office cannot engage in profit-making activity in South Korea and instead can only complete non-sales functions.
 Because this option does not require incorporating or registering like a foreign company or branch office, the process to set one up is much faster.
 However, the office must still register at the tax department.

 There is no restriction on foreign ownership, but because the activities are limited, it serves a limited purpose in South Korea.

 Guided assistance through the incorporation process

-The local experts at New Horizons can discuss whether it makes sense to incorporate your business in South Kora.
+The local experts at Horizons can discuss whether it makes sense to incorporate your business in South Kora.
 If so, we can discuss the options available for you and which type of entity is best suited to your needs.
 We can also discuss options regarding establishing your entity in a free economic zone in South Korea in which you may receive additional incentives and tax benefits for investing or starting a business in South Korea.

 Our local experts can assist you with registering your business, completing all incorporation requirements, meeting requirements by local authorities and preparing necessary documents to effectuate this process.